syncfusion-content/javascript-docs/js/WebAPI/DocIO.md

 </script>

 ```
->The above example will generate Word documen or PDF.
+>The above example will generate Word document or PDF.

 ## GetInvoiceTemplate